-- backup-count: Defines the number of synchronous backups.
+• backup-count: Defines the number of synchronous backups.
 For example, if it is set to 1, backup of a partition will be placed on one other member.
-If it is 2, it will be placed on two other members. - async-backup-count: The number of asynchronous backups.
-Behavior is the same as that of the backup-count element. - statistics-enabled: You can retrieve some statistics such as owned entry count, backup entry count, last update time and locked entry count by setting this parameter's value as "true".
-The method for retrieving the statistics is getLocalMultiMapStats(). - value-collection-type: Type of the value collection.
+If it is 2, it will be placed on two other members.

+- async-backup-count: The number of asynchronous backups.
+Behavior is the same as that of the backup-count element. - statistics-enabled: Specifies whether the statistics gathering is enabled for your MultiMap.
+If set to false, you cannot collect statistics in your implementation (using getLocalMultiMapStats()) and also Hazelcast Management Center will not show them.
+Its default value is true. - value-collection-type: Type of the value collection.
 It can be SET or LIST. - entry-listeners: Lets you add listeners (listener classes) for the map entries.
 You can also set the attribute include-value to true if you want the item event to contain the entry values.
 You can set local to true if you want to listen to the entries on the local member. - quorum-ref: Name of quorum configuration that you want this MultiMap to use.
-Please see the Split-Brain Protection for MultiMap and TransactionalMultiMap section.
+See the Split-Brain Protection for MultiMap and TransactionalMultiMap section.

 7.4.3.
-Split-Brain Protection for MultiMap and TransactionalMultiMap available members before applying their operations (see Split-Brain Protection).
+Split-Brain Protection for MultiMap and TransactionalMultiMap

+MultiMap & TransactionalMultiMap can be configured to check for a minimum number of available members before applying their operations (see Split-Brain Protection).
 This is a check to avoid performing successful queue operations on all parts of a cluster during a network partition.